isaachcamp/msc-labbooks/cmip6_output/known_biases.md

 Kidston & Gerber (2010) find biases in the SH jet stream mean state explain intermodel differences in the projected trend.
 Specifically, they suggest an equatorward bias in average jet stream position is associated with projections of enhanced persistance of the SAM and of exaggerated poleward migration.
 Knowledge of the magnitude of this poleward shift is important as the storm track has profound affects on mid-latitude regional precipitation and the hydrological cycle.

-They suggest the reason the models have an exaggerated poleward shift in storm track position is because atmospheric radiative forcing sets a limit to how far the jet stream can move into the high latitudes, _though I'm not sure what the radiative forcing has to do with this -- is it the notion that the extra momentum being shifted poleward must dissipate into through the atmosphere?_
+They suggest the reason the models have an exaggerated poleward shift in storm track position is because atmospheric radiative forcing sets a limit to how far the jet stream can move into the high latitudes, I assume this is because radiative forcing drives the meridional circulation via the meridional temperature gradient?

+They also find a correlation between the persistence time of SAM (using the e-folding time as a metric) and the equatorward bias.
+They then suggest that this would suggest a link between annular mode persistence and enhanced poleward propagation under a warming climate, they subsequently find a statistically significant correlation, but which is weaker than the previous correlations at only 0.56 +/- 0.39.
+They suggest this correaltion could be due to a fluctuation-dissipation relationship.

 Useful Notes: